Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 Algorithm Insights
 ^^^^^^^^^^^^^^^^^^^^^^^

-Value decomposition PPO focus on learning the credit assignment similar joint Q learning family, and belong to on-policy value decomposition algorithm.
+Value decomposition PPO focuses on learning the credit assignment similar to the joint Q learning family and belongs to the on-policy value decomposition algorithm.
 VDPPO is easy to understand when you are familiar with both :ref:`QMIX` and :ref:`VDA2C`.

 #.
-Like joint Q learning family, VDPPO is only applicable for cooperative multi-agent tasks.
+Like the joint Q learning family, VDPPO only applies to cooperative multi-agent tasks.
 #.
-The sample efficiency of VDPPO is worse than algorithms of joint Q learning family.
+The sampling efficiency of VDPPO is worse than joint Q learning family algorithms.
 #.
-VDPPO can be applied to both discrete and continues control problem.
+VDPPO can be applied to both discrete and continuous control problems.

 Math Formulation
 ^^^^^^^^^^^^^^^^^^

 VDPPO needs information sharing across agents.
-The critic mixing utilizes both self-observation and other agents observation.
+Therefore, the critic mixing utilizes both self-observation and other agents' observation.
 Here we bold the symbol (e.g., :math:`s` to :math:`\mathbf{s}`) to indicate more than one agent information is contained.